lindavataksi/Flavor-Finder/README.md

 ## Features
 - **Search Recipes:** Find recipes by ingredients, cuisine, or dish type.
 - **Detailed Instructions:** Step-by-step cooking instructions with ingredient lists.
-- **Save Favorites:** Save your favorite recipes for easy access later.
 - **Responsive Design:** Optimized for both desktop and mobile use.

 ## Technologies Used